chakrabortyraju/MyRepo/README.md

 ### Python

 - Basics of Python:
-- Python with Numpy and Pandas:
+- Python with Numpy and Pandas. [[Notebook Link for the Some DataFrame related Examples](https://github.com/chakrabortyraju/MyRepo/blob/master/Jupyter_Notebooks/3.%20DataFrames.ipynb)]
-- Visualisation with Pandas, Matplotlib and Seaborn. [[Notebook Link for the Some Plot Examples](https://github.com/chakrabortyraju/MyRepo/blob/master/Jupyter_Notebooks/Box_plot.ipynb)]
+- Visualisation with Pandas, Matplotlib and Seaborn. [[Notebook Link for the Some Plot related Examples](https://github.com/chakrabortyraju/MyRepo/blob/master/Jupyter_Notebooks/Box_plot.ipynb)]

 ### Statistics